Thomas Doty – Storyteller

 These are excerpts from essays written by 8th grade Social Studies students at Cascade Middle School in Eugene, Oregon.
-They were responding to a storytelling given by Thomas Doty that focused on Native American and European Relations.
+They were responding to a storytelling given by Thomas Doty called Coyote, Columbus & Beeson that focused on Indian/White contact time.

 - Mr. Doty's presentation was very powerful.
 He taught us a side of history which is generally not taught.